-On the topic of temperature, like many integrated units, the thermometer is of questionable accuracy.
+On the topic of temperature gauges, like many integrated units, the thermometer is of questionable accuracy.
 It’s big and easy to read right there on the front of the cabinet.
 We are always concerned about all the temperatures surrounding our smoking process, so this was not too daunting because we used other devices to verify internal and ambient temperatures.

 For wood consumption, this unit hits slightly better than average for the amount of time per load of chips.
 Since you can also load more chips from the outside, without opening the door, the system is more efficient when you consider the loading process.

-Another is plus is the completely adjustable shelving.
+Another is plus is the completely adjustable cooking rack shelving.
 The rails that hold the racks can be moved, or just removed, allowing for excellent flexibility.
 A side benefit is that with the rails off, cleanup is easier, both wiping down the walls and cleaning the rails in a sink.
 We also like legs on the device, with wheels in this case.
 These are sturdy, the device isn’t real heavy at 58 pounds, but it is nice to tilt and roll versus lifting and carrying.